hickeydh-aws/aws-secure-environment-accelerator/docs/installation/v150-Upgrade.md

   - Select Rules under events in the left navigation pane
   - Select the `PBMMAccel-MoveAccount_rule`, select `actions`, select `Enable`
   - Select the `PBMMAccel-PolicyChanges_rule`, select `actions`, select `Enable`
-- Follow the Standard Upgrade instructions in [Section 3.2](./installation.md#32-summary-of-upgrade-steps-all-versions) of the Installation and Upgrade guide, repeated verbatim below for ease of reference
+- Follow the Standard Upgrade instructions in [Section 3.2](https://gitlab.aws.dev/tsd/accelerator/-/blob/main/docs/installation/installation.md#32-summary-of-upgrade-steps-all-versions) of the Installation and Upgrade guide, repeated verbatim below for ease of reference

+#### 1.4.0.1. - TEMPORARY: UNTIL WE PUBLISH YOU MUST USE THE CODECOMMIT PROCESS and a CODECOMMIT installer template.
+GitHub and GitHub Secret references are irrelevant.

+#### 1.4.0.2. - TEMPORARY: THE CFN TEMPLATE CAN BE FOUND [HERE](https://gitlab.aws.dev/tsd/accelerator/-/tree/main/reference-artifacts/Custom-Scripts/InstallerTemplate)(AcceleratorInstaller-CodeCommit.template-v149-beta.json)

 ## 1.5.
 "3.2.
 Summary of Upgrade Steps (all versions)" **_(Copied from installation guide)_**

 1. Login to your Organization Management (root) AWS account with administrative privileges
 2. Either: a) Ensure a valid Github token is stored in secrets manager, or b) Ensure the latest release is in a valid branch of CodeCommit in the Organization Management account.
-See [(section 2.3.2)](./installation.md#232-create-github-personal-access-token-and-store-in-secrets-manager) for more details.
+See [(section 2.3.2)](#232-create-github-personal-access-token-and-store-in-secrets-manager) for more details.
-3. Review and implement any relevant tasks noted in the upgrade considerations in [section 3.1](./installation.md#31-considerations) of the Installation and Upgrade guide
+3. Review and implement any relevant tasks noted in the upgrade considerations in [section 3.1](#31-considerations)
 4. Update the config file in CodeCommit with new parameters and updated parameter types based on the version you are upgrading to (this is important as features are iterating rapidly)
    - An automated script is available to help convert config files to the new v1.5.0 format
    - Compare your running config file with the sample config file from the latest release